yzjedu/cs151-pa2-Ceburns/initial_design.md

     1. output invalid choice
     2. ask user to enter 1, 2, or 3
 15. output player 2 selection
-16. set updated sticks equal to updated sticks minus player 2 choice
+16. set total sticks as total minus player 2 choice and output total sticks
-17. set player 2 updated equal to updated sticks
-18. if player 2 updated is equal to 0
+18. if player 2 total is equal to 0
     1. player 2 losses is equal to 1
 19. otherwise
     1. player 2 losses is equal to 0